Vaidheesvari/COD-TASK1-DECISION-TREE-IMPLEMENTATION/README.md

 *MENTOR*:NEELA SANTHOSH

+*DESCRIPTION OF THE TASK*:

-*This project focuses on implementing a machine learning model to classify iris flowers into three distinct species using the Decision Tree algorithm.
+This project focuses on implementing a machine learning model to classify iris flowers into three distinct species using the Decision Tree algorithm.
 The entire project is carried out in Python using essential libraries such as pandas, numpy, matplotlib, seaborn, and scikit-learn.
 A key objective of the project is not just to build a predictive model, but also to visualize the internal structure of the decision tree to understand how decisions are made.

 The dataset used is the famous Iris dataset, one of the oldest and most well-known datasets in the field of machine learning.
 It was introduced by statistician Ronald A. Fisher in 1936 and has been widely used for demonstrating classification algorithms.
 The dataset contains a total of 150 samples, with each sample representing an iris flower.
 There are three species in the dataset: Iris setosa, Iris versicolor, and Iris virginica, with 50 samples for each class.
 Each flower is described using four numerical features: sepal length, sepal width, petal length, and petal width (all in centimeters).